From Prompts to Context

 Most teams over-invest in writing and selecting; the real gains are in compression and isolation.

-Writing means getting information out of the context window and into external storage for later retrieval.
+Similar to how humans writes down notes for future references, agents also benefit from getting information out of the context window and into external backend storage for later retrieval.
 Scratchpads let the agent write intermediate notes during a session (observations, partial results, plans) that persist via tool calls or state objects without occupying the window continuously.
-Memories go further, enabling cross-session retention by extracting reflections or facts and storing them in a persistent backend.
-The Manus team has a concrete version of this that I really like: their agents maintain a todo.md file during complex tasks, writing and re-reading their plan to counteract the "lost-in-the-middle" problem across ~50 average tool calls.
+For example, the Manus team let their agents maintain a todo.md file during complex tasks, writing and re-reading their plan to counteract the "lost-in-the-middle" problem across ~50 average tool calls.
 It's charmingly simple for a state-of-the-art agent.
-(Though Manus later found that roughly a third of all agent actions were spent updating the todo list, and shifted to a dedicated planner agent instead.
-Even clever patterns have costs.)

-Selecting is the complement, retrieving relevant information back when needed.
+The complement of writing is retrieving relevant information back when needed.
 This includes reading back scratchpad notes from earlier steps, querying stored memories using embeddings or keyword search, and full RAG pipelines over documents or code.
-One pattern worth calling out specifically: if you have many tools, you can use RAG over tool descriptions to select the right one.
-The RAG-MCP paper (Writer.com) measured a 3x improvement in selection accuracy compared to exposing all tools at once (from 13.6% to 43.1%)l; the agent needs a search engine just to find its own capabilities.
+If you have many tools, you can use RAG over tool descriptions to pick the right one (RAG-MCP paper saw selection accuracy increase from 13.6% to 43.1% compared to exposing all tools at once).

 Selection quality depends heavily on query quality.
 My agent rewrites the user's message into a self-contained retrieval query before searching: